page_title_detailed

 • Tamoxifen, approved for pre- and postmenopausal women, blocks estrogen from attaching to estrogen receptors on breast cancer cells.
 Without estrogen, the cancer cells can't grow as well as they can with it.

-• Aromatase inhibitors, approved for postmenopausal women, interfere with an enzyme to lower estrogen levels in the body.
+• Aromatase inhibitors, approved for postmenopausal women, interfere with an estrogen-producing enzyme and lower estrogen levels in the body.
 With lower estrogen levels, hormone receptor-positive breast cancer is less able to grow.

 These treatments can cause many different menopausal symptoms, including: